Snowflake-Labs/sfquickstarts/site/sfguides/src/servicenow_to_snowflake_connector/servicenow_to_snowflake_connector.md

 ## Overview
 Duration: 1

 Use this quickstart lab to configure and understand the Snowflake Connector for ServiceNow using the Snowsight wizard, select some tables, ingest data, and run an example query.
 This quickstart is not meant to be exhaustive.
-Please check the [Snowflake Conector for ServiceNow documentation](https://https://other-docs.snowflake.com/en/connectors/servicenow/servicenow-index.html) for full functionality and limitations.
+Please check the [Snowflake Connector for ServiceNow documentation](https://other-docs.snowflake.com/en/connectors/servicenow/servicenow-index.html) for full functionality and limitations.

 ![now](assets/first.png)